javalite/site-content/src/activejdbc/activejdbc.md

 ## Supported databases

-Currently teh following databases are supported:
+Currently the following databases are supported:

 * SQLServer
 * MySQL